 In 2018, Balsamiq celebrated its 10th Birthday – an impressive achievement for any SaaS company.
 Founder Peldi has attended Business of Software every year since 2010, and has 5 BoS talks to his name.
 In his talks Peldi updates the BoS Community on the story of Balsamiq, and the ups and downs that come with running a growing, bootstrapped SaaS company.
 They are archetypal BoS talks: honest, full of insight, and give you a peek behind the curtain at the inner workings of a successful SaaS company.

-In this talk from BoS USA 2018 he shared another honest update about his worries in Balsamiq’s milestone 10th year.
+In this talk from BoS USA 2018 he shares another honest update about his worries in Balsamiq’s milestone 10th year.
 On realizing he’s still too integral to the business, Peldi started the ‘Winter 2018 Injected Turbulence Project’ – delegated product design and engineering management, deleted Slack and twitter from his phone, and stopped watching their internal wiki.

 Find out more about BoS